Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

-For a system governed by the SDE in Eq.~\eqref{SDE_both}, the steady-state probability distribution is given by the Boltzmann-Gibbs-like form of Eq.~\eqref{Bolzmann-Gibbs-like-distribution}.
-A crucial special case arises when the system is in thermal equilibrium.
-In this equilibrium limit, and when the state vector $\mathbf{q}$ spans the full phase space, the general steady-state distribution must reduce to the canonical Boltzmann-Gibbs distribution of statistical mechanics.
-This reduction implies that the stochastic potential $\phi$ becomes proportional to the system's Hamiltonian, i.e., its total energy.
-This can be seen by multiplying the exponent in Eq.~\eqref{Bolzmann-Gibbs-like-distribution} by $k_\mathrm{B}T/k_\mathrm{B}T$, which shows that $\phi/\epsilon$ corresponds to the total energy in units of $k_\mathrm{B}T$ for a system in equilibrium.

-In the present study, the state space is the configuration space of the defect position, not the full phase space.
-Furthermore, the analysis is conducted under the equilibrium approximation [$\mathbf{Q}=0$ in Eq.~\eqref{dynamical_structure_decomposition}], and the noise intensity is set to $\epsilon=1/2$.
-For such a system with effectively separable dynamics, the stochastic potential $2\phi(\mathbf{q})$ constructed under these conditions characterizes the effective potential energy landscape.
-Consequently, the quantity $2\phi(\mathbf{q})$ represents the potential energy of a configuration $\mathbf{q}$, expressed in units of $k_\mathrm{B}T$.

-The local minima and saddle points of this stochastic potential $\phi(\mathbf{q})$ provide crucial thermodynamic and dynamical information, respectively.
-Local minima correspond to metastable states, while saddle points represent transition states between them.
-To locate and characterize these critical points, we employ the gradient and Hessian matrix of $\phi(\mathbf{q})$, derived from its Fourier series representation in Eq.~\eqref{Fourier_series_expansion}.
-The gradient is given by:
+The local minima and saddle points of this stochastic potential $\phi(\mathbf{q})$ can provide crucial dynamical or thermodynamic information.
+The former locate the locally steady points while the latter identify the transition paths between them.
+To locate and characterize these critical points, we utilize the gradient and Hessian matrix of $\phi(\mathbf{q})$, derived from its Fourier series representation in Eq.~\eqref{Fourier_series_expansion},